jripke74/fs-favorite-icon-toggler/README.md

 # fs-favorite-icon-toggler

+In this lab, you'll build a favorite icon toggler by utilizing JavaScript click events.

 Build a Favorite Icon Toggler
 Build an app that is functionally similar to this example project.
 Try not to copy the example project, give it your own personal style.